solislemuslab/latinx-uwmadison/pages/participate.md

 Please help me forward to your departments, campus units or anyone that you think could be interested!
 ```

 2. Contribute to the Spotify list with música latina.
-We will play this music in the reception.
+We will play this music in the reception and we want this to be a crowd-sourced list by the comunidad latina.
 We are looking for happy upbeat music that people usually play on parties.
 The link to the playlist is
 https://spotify.link/i4djv1oj2Cb (expiration date Sept 24; will be constantly renewed)

-3. **Call for posters from grad students and postdocs:** If you are interested in presenting an old poster, please send me an this email with your name, short bio, department and title of the poster.
+3. **Call for posters from grad students and postdocs:** If you are interested in presenting an old poster, please send me an email with your name, short bio, department and title of the poster.
 It does not have to be a new poster.
-We just want to show the breadth of research topics among the comunidad latina in campus.
+We just want to show the breadth of research topics among the comunidad latina in campus!